 "So that in all things God may be praised through Jesus Christ.
 To him be the glory and the power for ever and ever.
 Amen."
 (4:11b)

-how God is using them, what does that say about them?
-Their sense of self-worth?
+and pointing to how God is using them, what does that say about them?
+Their

 Lord, when I consider where my brothers and sisters and I have come from, I realize how unworthy any of us is of glory.
 Rather I give you praise and thanks and glory.
 You have been so merciful to me.
 And so gracious, to use me and speak through me and show love through me.
 Let me be a clean, dedicated vessel available for your service whenever you choose to use me.
 And Lord, let that which comes through me come with a purity of message that marks it as from God.
 In Jesus' name, I pray.
 Amen.